beevik/ntp/README.md

 The `Response` metadata structure returned by `Query` includes the following useful information:
 * `Time`: The time the server transmitted its response, according to its own clock.
 * `ClockOffset`: The estimated offset of the local system clock relative to the server's clock.
-You may apply this offset to any system clock reading once the query is complete.
+For a more accurate time reading, you may add this offset to any subsequent system clock reading.
 * `RTT`: An estimate of the round-trip-time delay between the client and the server.
 * `Precision`: The precision of the server's clock reading.
 * `Stratum`: The stratum level of the server, which indicates the number of hops from the server to the reference clock.
+If it is zero, the server has given you the "kiss of death".
 * `ReferenceID`: A unique identifier for the consulted reference clock.
 * `ReferenceTime`: The time at which the server last updated its local clock setting.
 * `RootDelay`: The server's aggregate round-trip-time delay to the stratum 1 server.